|

 In these days of insanely high gas prices, why not consider the increasingly popular use of an electric bike for short to medium range personal travel?
 This is an outline tutorial on how to take a standard bike and upgrade it to an electrically-assisted bike that takes all the sweat out of riding up hills and into the wind.
 For the less technically inclined, there will also be some guidance on what to look for in a standard commercial electric bike.

-Dot Improv Games for Performance To Programming Grid
+Improv Games for Performance

 time: Saturday, 1:30 - 2:45 pm